Rabbies_Logotype_Hero_Navy_RGB_AW.png

 signs in venice

-Indulge in the Food Scene
+Indulge in Venice's Food Scene

 I don’t know how familiar you are with Tiktok, dear reader, but there’s a video trend where you get someone to film you at the start of a night saying, “Hello my name is XXX and this is my first drink of the night”.
 And then you do it throughout the night, so you can all see the progressive drunkenness ensue.
 It’s rather hilarious.
 I did the same in Italy... but with gelato.
 I decided to film myself every time I had a gelato, just to see how many times I had one and because... well, I can.